itwasneo/dotfiles/README.md

-# ⚙️ dotfiles
+# dotfiles ⚙️

 set deez dots

 ## About **dotfiles** script

-I'm trying to convert my entire development setup from bash scripts to ansible progressively.
+I'm trying to convert my entire development setup from bash scripts to ansible playbooks progressively.
 This file serves as a starting point for the further automation with ansible playbooks.
 If you want to learn about the details checkout:

 - [TheAltF4Stream's great video](https://www.youtube.com/watch?v=V_Cj_p6se3k)

-## 📜 About .sh files
+## About .sh files

 I'm configuring and keeping my setups updated through .sh files.